MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 abstraction in the C# Language Runtime.
 A "Thread" class can be _one of the ways_ to implement an activity, but it is not the _only way_.

+#### **Arrival Order**
+In a message passing system, the order in which a sequence of messages arrive at their target.
+In an RPC system built on message passing, the arrival order is generally related to (but may not be the same as) the [Dispatch Order](#dispatch-order).
+As with [Send Order](#send-order), some RPC systems may perform queuing, have parallel dispatch queues, read multiple simultaneous channels (e.g. sockets), or other internal design choices that lead the actual dispatch order to be different than the arrival order.

+#### **Call Order**
+The order in which a sequence of methods (usually RPC methods) are called.
+This represent the logical or sequential order the caller would _normally expect_ their effects to be applied.
+Because asynchronous methods, once started, may run interleaved with subsequent but concurrent methods, the actual order of the applied effects in practice may not match the call order.
+The distributed computing notion of _serializability_ describes the relationship between the call order and the order of applied effects (commit order).
+In a system with true parallelism, multiple calls may be made simultaenously, in which case the call order is only a partial order.

 #### **Caller (RPC)**
 The sender of a message.

 #### **Callee (RPC)**
 The receiver of a message.

+#### **Commit Order**
+In a distributed system, the order in which the applied effects of a sequence of operations are externalized (i.e. made visible externally).
+See also [Retirement Order](#retirement-order).

+#### **Completion Order**
+The order in which the results from a sequence of methods (usually RPC methods) is consumed.
+This represent the logical order the caller observes the outcome of the methods (but not necessary the order in which the methods applied their effects).
+In the synchronous case (or the asynchronous case where each method is immediately awaited in sequence) the completion order matches the [Call Order](#call-order).
+But, if async methods are allowed to executed concurrently their outcomes may be observed out of order.
+In a promise-based system where the outcome is represented as a first-class object (e.g. a promise, a future, a task), the caller has the option to observe the outcomes in any order, or even to pass the promise to another party for later observation.
+In some async systems a pending async operation may not be considered truly complete until its outcome has been observed, and failing to observe a completed outcome can lead to leaks (or even early termination of the async operation due to garbage collection!).

+#### **Dispatch Order**
+In an RPC system, the order in which the handlers for a sequence of messages is _first_ dispatched at the callee.
+Not all message passing systems guaranteed in-order delivery of messages.
+So the send order may NOT be the same as the arrival order.
+Unless the RPC system ensures or recovers the [Call Order](#call-order), the dispatch order may NOT be the same as the original call order.
+Some RPC systems perform parallel dispatch, with multiple dispatches occurring simultaneously, in which case the dispatch order is only a partial order.

 #### **Distributed System**
 A system with multiple independent concurrent activities which communicate with each other by message passing so as to